NgGavin/python-turnip/README.md

 #### printer.py *output*

 - Organizes and reformats analysis from trends.py into a ux friendly output
-  - *grapher* creates a graph based off of maximum and minimum available buy prices based off of the values, analysis, and results to be displayed on fileprinter
   - *fileprinter* creates and outputs a text file of the initial values, analysis, and results

 ***